gxc-international-innovation-challenge/gxc-team-13/README.md

 ---

 ## Solution
 Ecolution is an online platform that centralizes the tools for reducing carbon emissions.
-Participants can track their carbon emissions, visualize their progress, and boost their image as an environmentally responsible businesses all in one application.
+Participants can track their carbon emissions, visualize their progress, and boost their image as an environmentally responsible businesses all in one application. _**For instructions on how to use the Prototype, click [here](https://github.com/gxc-international-innovation-challenge/gxc-team-13/wiki/Prototype).**_

 ### Visualization <img align="right" src="Prototype Instruction Images/Graph.png" width="240" height="160">